CedricCouche/MovieReco/README.md

 - [https://www.imdb.com/interfaces/](https://www.imdb.com/interfaces/)

-For this project, and due to limited computer ressources, we used the table contained in the file title.basics.tsv.gz
+For this project, and due to limited computer ressources, we used the table contained in the file title.basics.tsv.gz, title.crew.tsv.gz and title.ratings.tsv.gz.

+### Data Cleaning
+ - Only rows corresponding to "movie" type are kept.
+- At last, movies identified as Adult movies are removed.
+- Data is cleaned of errors

+### Main table

 Our final table used for recommandation is the one below :

 - tconst : movie id from IMDB
 - titleType
 - primaryTitle
+- startYear
+- runtimeMinutes
 - genres
 - RuntimeCategory
 - YearCategory
-- combined-features : this field concatenante several fields, and after a tokenization step, will become the vector for cosine-similarity computation
+- directors_id
+- writers_id
+- averageRating
+- numVotes

+## Models

+### Cosine Similarity

+Our first model, cosine similarity, was choose for its ease of implementation and computation.
+It has also the advantage to be computed within a dags, so it is ligther to process for API.

+Several fields are concatenated to build a single field, that will be tokenized to form our vector to computed against other movies.
+Fields used to create this combined features : ['primaryTitle','titleType', 'genres', 'runtimeCategory', 'yearCategory','directors_id', 'writers_id']

 ## How to install on distant machine (Ubuntu / Debian) ?

 For information, OS used for this project is Ubuntu 22.04 (LTS)

-Recommanded configuration : 2-core CPU and 16G of RAM
+Recommanded configuration : 2-core CPU and 16G of RAM at least.

 #### Repository clone